JTX Sprint-7 Review (2026): Is It the Best Home Treadmill Under £1,200?

 A quick note for buyers comparing options now: JTX refreshed its branding through 2026, and the Sprint 7 sits at the heart of what that is about, dependable kit you own outright, with no platform locking your training behind a monthly fee.
 Both Kinomap and Zwift run on free tiers here, so the connectivity costs nothing to use, and against the iFIT-tied machines it competes with, that subscription-free stance is the Sprint 7’s quiet advantage.

 Our overall RunRank is a weighted view across the four pillars, not a flat average.
-A genuinely complete home runner: the Cushionstep deck, 12 percent incline and planted hydraulic-fold frame lift performance and build, with dual-app support and a 3-year warranty helping; the brushed motor and 13-inch screen are the only things the dearer Sprints improve on, and at £999 in the Summer Sale the value is strong.
+A genuinely complete home runner: the Cushionstep deck, 12 percent incline and planted hydraulic-fold frame lift performance and build, with dual-app support and a 3-year warranty helping; the brushed motor and 13-inch screen are the only things the dearer Sprints improve on, and the absence of a mandatory subscription keeps the value pillar strong against similarly priced rivals.
 How RunRank works.

 Full specifications